Automation has been the harbinger of the modern era of marketing. Even more remarkable is the fact of how automation has changed marketing itself.

-While marketing automation is useful to businesses, its use should really be driven by how it contributes to the customer journey.
-There are several ways in which marketing automation helps improve customer journey.
+While marketing automation is useful to businesses, its contribution to the customer journey should drive its use.
+There are several ways in which marketing automation helps improve the customer journey.

 For customers in the awareness stage of the marketing funnel, effective marketing automation software will give you clean lead scores to help reduce sales-rejected leads.

-Marketing automation software also provides various types of email campaigns that can be used to nurture leads into customers.
+Marketing automation software also provides various types of email campaigns to nurture leads into customers.
 Ecommerce automation can also help reduce revenue loss through cart abandonment reminders.

 If a user has bought something, the store can suggest personalized product or content recommendations through specialized software engines.

-As useful marketing automation is for customer journey, certain aspects of it should remain in the hands of humans.
-They can help us implement marketing strategies, they can give us insights which help us direct our campaigns to improve conversion.
-The software cannot come up with its own marketing strategies.
+As useful marketing automation is for the customer journey, certain aspects of it should remain in the hands of humans.
+They can help us implement marketing strategies, they can give us insights that help us direct our campaigns to improve conversion.
+The software cannot come up with its marketing strategies.